Current and past issues of the ACT Center Newsletter and MacColl Center Newsletter.

 The ACT Center shares new findings, resources, and stories in our free quarterly newsletter.
 You can sign up to receive our newsletter here and view featured content from our most recent issue below and in the sidebar.
 PDFs of our past issues are also available on this page.

-Our most recent newsletter: Spring 2025
+Our most recent newsletter: Summer 2026

 Recapping highlights from our collaborations with Kaiser Permanente and community organizations in 2025 — and expressing gratitude for our many partnerships.